-Kotlin is a Statically typed Programming language which is widely used for building Android-based software or apps.
-Kotlin comes into the limelight in 2017 after being the Official language for the android app development.
+Kotlin is a Statically typed Programming language that is widely used for building Android-based software or apps.
+Kotlin comes into the limelight in 2017 after being the Official language for android app development.
 It is introduced by JetBrains, which is a development team that develops tools for different programming languages.
-Kotlin is an open source programming language so if you want to code on Kotlin you are free to do so.
+Kotlin is an open-source programming language so if you want to code on Kotlin you are free to do so.
 Kotlin was designed to intercorporate with the Java and JVM standard libraries.

 Android Apps Made on Kotlin.

 - Adobe reader

 Java vs Kotlin

 |Installation||Set up Kotlin with Android Studio is very easy, it works as a plug-and-play option.||Setting Java in a system is quite complicated and needs the extra environment to run the Java Program.|